-Analysis of the 100 simulated datasets with a scaling factor of 1 (no contingency between the two traits) showed a reasonable false positive rate of 6% (Figure 2).
+Analysis of the 100 simulated datasets with a scaling factor of 1 (no contingency between the two traits) showed a reasonable false positive rate of 6% (Figure 2, solid line).
 Analysis of the datasets with the scaling factor ranging from 2-10 allowed us to assess the power of this approach for increasing degrees of contingency between the discrete and continuous characters.
 We found that under scenario one power ranged from 15% (scaling factor of 2, weakest relationship) to 78% (scaling factor of 8, strong relationship).
 In our initial analyses scaling factors of 9 and 10 had power slightly less than scaling factor 8.
 We performed subsequent analyses and found that scaling factors of 8, 9, and 10 all produce power of approximately 78%, and that the slight reduction in power on scaling factors of 9-10 is simply due to finite sample size of our analyses.
 The power of 78% likely indicates the maximum power of our approach to detect increasingly strong contingency in 200 species phylogenies.
 We also calculated the performance of existing methods to detect correlation using data sets simulated with scaling factors of 5 and 1.
 Pagel’s Test and the Threshold test reported a power of 22% and 12%, respectively, and type 1 error of 7% and 18%.
 Under these same conditions, AncCond has a power of 50% and a type 1 error of 6% (Figure 2 scaling factor of 5 and 1).

 The number of taxa included in comparative analyses often varies by orders of magnitude.
 We found that our ancestral condition test requires moderately large sample sizes to reliably detect a significant relationship.
-Figure 3 shows that when our simulated phylogenetic trees consisted of 20 extant taxa, we were only able to detect a significant relationship 4% of the time (Figure 3), a reduction in power of approximately 93% relative to the maximum power found in this analysis, 58% found when 180 taxa were present (figure 3 second to final column).
-This was the only analysis where the power of our approach reached over 50%, surprisingly the power again dipped below 50% with 200 taxa (figure 3 final column), Again, this loss of power did not persist for subsequent trials.
+Figure 3 shows that when our simulated phylogenetic trees consisted of 20 extant taxa, we were only able to detect a significant relationship 4% of the time (Figure 3, solid blue line), a reduction in power of approximately 93% relative to the maximum power found in this analysis, 58% found when 180 taxa were present (figure 3).
+This was the only analysis where the power of our approach reached over 50%, surprisingly the power again dipped below 50% with 200 taxa (figure 3 ), Again, this loss of power did not persist for subsequent trials.

-Scenario two
+Figure 2.
+Scaling factor used to generate discrete traits (where higher values indicate greater contingency between traits) plotted against the proportion of simulations for which AncCond detected significant contingency.
+For a scaling factor of 1, this proportion represents the false positive rate of our method, indicated in red.
+For scaling factors greater than 1, the significant results are warranted and represent the power of AncCond to detect different strengths of contingency in evolution, indicated in blue.
+The solid line denotes the performance of our test in scenario 1, the dotted line scenario 2.
+The thin, dotted black line marks 5%.

+Figure 3.
+Number of extant taxa included in the analysis plotted against the proportion of simulations for which AncCond detected significant contingency.
+Red lines the false positive rate, and blue represent the power, calculated by analyzing datasets simulated using scaling factors of 1 and 5 respectively.
+Solid lines represent AncCond’s performance in scenario 1 and dashed lines represent scenario 2.
+The thin, dotted black line marks 5%.

-Bidirectional change in the discrete character
+Scenario two - Bidirectional change in the discrete character